School Science Lessons

 5.2.7 Endometriosis

-This condition that can lead to infertility, occurs when cells lining the uterus begin to grow elsewhere, e.g. on the ovaries, fallopian tubes, bladder and bowel.
+Endometriosis can lead to infertility, and occurs when cells lining the uterus begin to grow elsewhere, e.g. on the ovaries, fallopian tubes, bladder and bowel.

 Research has identified two regions of DNA close to gene WNT4, strongly associated with this disorder and this may lead to a diagnostic test for this painful gynaecological condition.